alpacabar/Sensitivity-Analysis-on-Panoramic-Xray/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 *Why this detection is important?*

-It bridges the gap between raw data and actionable insights in dental radiology.
-While its current trustworthiness depends on training data and parameters, its potential to protect privacy, assist clinical decisions, and enhance AI applications in healthcare makes it a valuable tool.
+This methodology bridges the gap between raw imaging data and actionable insights in dental radiology.
+It is particularly significant for:
+- Privacy Protection: Identifying high-sensitivity images for secure handling under regulations like HIPAA or GDPR.
+- Clinical Decision Support: Assisting in identifying cases requiring detailed review (e.g., anomalies, restorations).
+- AI Enhancement: Enabling robust datasets for machine learning applications.

 ----------------------------------------------------------------------------------------------------------------------------------------